carnage/stripe/setup/instantiation.md

 You can use environment variables instead of passing them as arguments.

 Considering that there are a few different ways of setting these environment variables, we're going to use the `export` as an example.

-Do keep in mind that these will not be permanently set and you should instead use a file like `.bashrc` to set them in a more permanent way.
+> **Note:** On the following example, the keys will not be permanently set and you should instead use a file like `.bashrc` to set them in a more permanent way.

 On your terminal run the following